Franziska Neumann is the owner of FZK Franziska, a creative agency that helps design-oriented clients grow and steward their online presence.

 Send special offers to your list to let them know you appreciate them.
 Send out helpful tips and resources that are actually relevant to their lives, like gift ideas for an upcoming holiday, or which flowers to decorate with this spring.

 Think about what the people on your email list want to hear.
-Answer questions that you get asked by your clients all the time – it’s their way of telling you what they are struggling with and looking to you for advice on.
+Answer questions that you get asked by your clients all the time – it’s their way of telling you what they need advice on.

 Especially if you’re using email marketing as a way to get people to buy something from you, it’s important to first provide value and build that relationship.
 Show them you have something worth hearing before you ask for their money.